Kate Kelly (sister of Ned Kelly): The Fitzpatrick incident

-The local police/ex-convicts paid attention to the vulnerable and widowed Ellen Kelly with small children, the Lloyds and the Quinn's, persecuting those struggling families with numerous trumped-up charges.
+The local police/ex-convicts paid attention to the vulnerable and widowed Ellen Kelly with small children, the Lloyds and the Quinns, persecuting those struggling families with numerous trumped-up charges.

 Police in those times were mostly ex-convicts, they were scarce and a law unto themselves.
 In north east Victoria they took advantage of the situation and could act upon inhabitants with little or no accountability.
 There were very few Irish Catholics in the Greta area as most families were members of the Primitive Methodist Church who were honest hard-working families.

 Ellen Kelly applied for and was granted a small 88 acre plot of marginal land.
 She remained on there for most of her life although she had trouble at times paying her rent as the plot was of unsustainable poor land, being too small to be viable.
 Her first husband, John Kelly, had died when their children were toddlers, and in that remote area she and her children were the target for ongoing police/ex-convict harassment, extortion and abuse.

 Wealthy squatters held sway with land holdings taking all the best land and waterways, but the Victorian government enacted The Lands Act in 1860 granting land on generous terms to settlers.
 The act was used by squatters, but by 1869 the matter was settled in favour of some more influential settlers.